mdavis-xyz/mdavis.xyz/pages/voting/content.md

 In some cases it is even [*illegal*](https://www.thenation.com/article/touch-and-go-elections-perils-electronic-voting/) for security researchers to try to probe such software for vulnerabilities.
 (Such laws won't stop bad guys from finding vulnerabilities to rig the election with, but they [will stop good guys](https://www.fastcompany.com/40448876/how-hackers-are-teaching-election-officials-to-protect-their-voting-machines-learned-from-hackers-to-improve-security-for-future-elections) from finding those vulnerabilities and fixing them first.)

-Recall the 2nd reason why elections take place.
+Recall the second reason why elections take place.
 Voters who support the losing party must be convinced that the decision was fair.
 If you have voting machines, this means that they must be convinced the machines were not compromised.
+How can voters trust the election results when the method of counting and verifying their votes is secret?

 Imagine if you cast your vote by making a phone call to a human, telling them your vote, and then at the end of the day they tell the central office what their totals were.
 That's crazy.